+As School Nurse, you will provide leadership and direction to a skill mix team, delegating and co-ordinating services provided under the Healthy Child Programme.
 You will facilitate and deliver a range of assessments, brief interventions and proactive public health initiatives, working both independently and as part of a multi-agency team around the family.
 Safeguarding will be an integral aspect of the role.

 You will be an NMC registered nurse who holds a Specialist Community Public Health Nursing (School Nursing) qualification.
 You will have caseload management experience, along with previous experience of mentoring staff and/or supporting them through preceptorship.